 If your income has dropped and your spending has changed you should look at your budget.
 Have a look at our Money Matters guide or use the Money Advice Service online budgeting planner here

 I can't repay my overdraft

-I can’t pay my mortgage
+I can’t pay my mortgage or rent

 I can’t pay my credit card or loan